+Bamboo yarn, when not mixed with unnatural fibers, is biodegradable.
+Many of the choices on the market are dyed with natural dyes that are safer for the environment.
 Bamboo is a renewable resource that can be harvested without killing the plant, and it only takes a few months before the plant is ready to be harvested again.
-While it grows, the plants help prevent soil erosion and conserves water.
-That makes it an environmentally friendly choice.
+While it grows, the bamboo plants help prevent soil erosion and conserve water.
+That makes it an environmentally-friendly choice.

 Antibacterial and Hypoallergenic

-Also, if you have allergies to wool and other types of yarn, no worries if you’re working with bamboo.
+Bamboo materials inhibit bacteria growth, while other fabrics, like wool, may encourage bacterial growth.
+Bacteria mixed with sweat is what causes bodily odor on clothing.
+Also, if you have allergies to wool and other types of yarn, you should not have problems if you are working with bamboo.
 Bamboo is a plant-based fiber that has no risk of allergies.
-If you are not using 100 percent bamboo yarn, check what the bamboo yarn is blended with, since you might have an allergy to one of the other fibers.
+If you're not using 100 percent bamboo yarn, check what the bamboo yarn is blended with, since you may have an allergy to one of the other fibers.

-Bamboo also has ultraviolet protective properties that may protect wearers from harmful sun rays.
+- UV protection: Bamboo has ultraviolet protective properties that may protect wearers from harmful sun rays.

-Bamboo has a good luster, similar to mercerized cotton.
-Bamboo is strong, flexible, and can be softer than silk when spun into yarn.
+- Soft and strong: Bamboo is strong, flexible, and can be softer than silk when spun into yarn.